Office of the Dean of the College

 Colgate manages and maintains three apartment complexes (Newell, Parker, and University Court) and a townhouse complex that accommodate juniors and seniors.
 The units are furnished and have complete kitchens.
-While first-year and sophomore students are required to be on a Colgate meal plan, junior and senior residents typically do their own cooking, although they are also welcome to purchase dining hall meal plans.
+While first-year and sophomore students are required to be on a Colgate meal plan, junior and senior residents, who reside in these apartments, typically do their own cooking, although they are also welcome to purchase dining hall meal plans.

 First-year and sophomore students, as well as any upper-level student living in a traditional residence hall, are required to be on the most comprehensive meal plan offered.
 Juniors and seniors not living in traditional residence halls may choose from a variety of meal plan options, or can opt out of a meal plan altogether.
 All meal plans provide flexibility for use in any of the dining facilities, at a wide variety of times.

 Consistent with its four-year approach to residential education, Colgate students are required to live on-campus for all four years.
-Colgate does allow a small number of seniors to live in private off-campus apartments and other housing units.
+Colgate does allow a small number, approximately 30% of the senior class, to live in private off-campus apartments and other housing units.
 The option to live independently off campus provides students with the opportunity to develop the skills needed to manage a household, live as part of a broader community, and to accept the responsibilities attendant to this privilege.
 The experiences that students gather through negotiating a lease, paying rent, managing routine expenses, cooking for themselves, and living among neighbors of varied ages and backgrounds can be invaluable in preparing them for life after college.

 Because the residential campus experience is a core component of Colgate’s educational model, the University limits the number of students allowed to live off campus.
-Seniors who wish to live off campus must apply to the Office of Residential Life, which will conduct a lottery process to determine the recipients of the small number of off-campus spaces available.
+Seniors who wish to live off campus must apply to the Office of Residential Life, which after a conduct eligibility review, will facilitate a lottery process to determine the recipients of the small number of off-campus spaces available.

 The University Governance System